Welcome to Midwives at Maternity Azur (ΜΑΜΑ)

 In part due to the impacts of climate change, the waters of Lake Albert are rising, and were threatening to flood the premises we lease for our Runga clinic.
 Therefore, we made the difficult decision to relocate, and have invested in upgrading a different property further from the lakeshore.
 The money spent on the necessary improvements will cover the rent for the next five years.
 Thanks to an incredible amount of hard work from Sofia, Barongo and the rest of the team the move was completed on 17 February 2021, with minimal interruption to our clinic services.

-October 2020: Funding from UK Aid Direct Small Charities Challenge Fund
+October 2020: Grant from UK Aid Direct Small Charities Challenge Fund

 In March 2020, thanks to a generous two-year grant from the UK Aid Direct Small Charities Challenge Fund, MAMA was able to open the doors of the new MAMA Grace Clinic in Kyarushesha, helping to address UN Global Goal 3.
 This followed on from three years of outreach clinics in the village and a year of work behind the scenes applying to UKAid and setting up the grant, which started in February 2020.
 Sofia is resident in Hoima for two years as our project manager overseeing the setup, together with our Ugandan partners from Azur.
 It has proven to be a great success despite both the Covid-19 pandemic and a much larger workload than anticipated.
 You can read the UKAid press release here.